- M.S. in Chemistry

 The graduate programs are designed to give students a great deal of flexibility in crafting a curriculum that meets their professional goals.
-M.S. degree candidates are chosen for admission based on readiness to be academically successful at the graduate level while making significant contributions in the research program of a faculty member.
-Graduate students are authors on original publications, present their work at scientific conferences and mentor undergraduate researchers.
+Master's degree candidates are chosen for admission based on readiness to be academically successful at the graduate level while making significant contributions in the research program of a faculty member.
+Our graduate students further their education in chemistry, author original publications, present their work at scientific conferences, and mentor undergraduate researchers.
 Graduate courses are generally small, with individual attention for each student.
 Furthermore, our graduate students gain valuable experience as teaching assistants in undergraduate laboratory classes.
-Our graduates are exceptionally well prepared for their choice of doctoral programs, careers in industry, and acceptance into medical school.
+Our graduates are exceptionally well prepared to enter careers in industry, doctoral programs, or medical school.

-Chemistry laboratory facilities include stockrooms, a reading room, a glass-blowing shop, shared instrumentation laboratories for multi-nuclear magnetic resonance, chromatography, spectroscopy (uv/visible, fluorescence, and atomic absorption), mass spectrometry and polymer characterization, as well as a regional X-ray diffraction facility.
+Chemistry laboratory facilities include stockrooms, a reading room, a glass-blowing shop, shared instrumentation laboratories for multi-nuclear magnetic resonance, X-ray diffraction, chromatography, spectroscopy (uv/visible, fluorescence, and atomic absorption), mass spectrometry, thermal analysis, and polymer characterization.
 Faculty and students often collaborate with other W&M departments, the Virginia Institute for Marine Science, the NASA Langley Research Center in Hampton, and institutions throughout the United States.
-These facilities and relationships support research across the spectrum of traditional chemistry areas.
+These facilities and relationships support research in cutting-edge chemistry research.